Nschess/Nschess/README.md

         ],
         feedback: "Qh4# is the classic opening alarm.
 The king has no safe answer."
       },
+      ...buildGamePuzzleBatch([
+        [
+          "Back-Rank Door",
+          "Beginner",
+          "Back-rank mates",
+          "White to move",
+          "6k1/p4ppp/8/8/8/8/P4PPP/1R4K1 w - - 0 1",
+          ["b8"],
+          ["Rb8#"],
+          "The b-file is open.
+Put the rook on the last rank.", "Rb8# works because the rook controls the rank and Black's own pawns close every escape."
+        ],
+        [
+          "Loose Queen Scan",
+          "Beginner",
+          "Winning material",
+          "White to move",
+          "4k3/8/8/3q4/2B5/5N2/5PPP/6K1 w - - 0 1",
+          ["d5"],
+          ["Bxd5"],
+          "Scan diagonals first.
+The bishop on c4 sees d5.", "Bxd5 wins the loose queen.
+Fast improvement starts with noticing undefended pieces."
+        ],
+        [
+          "Knight Alarm",
+          "Beginner",
+          "Forks",
+          "White to move",
+          "8/8/8/7k/8/3N4/4q3/6K1 w - - 0 1",
+          ["f4"],
+          ["Nf4+"],
+          "Jump with check and attack the queen at the same time.", "Nf4+ checks the king on h5 and attacks the queen on e2.
+One knight move creates two jobs."
+        ],
+        [
+          "Take the Attacker",
+          "Beginner",
+          "Defense",
+          "White to move",
+          "6k1/6pp/8/8/8/8/5qPP/5RK1 w - - 0 1",
+          ["f2"],
+          ["Rxf2"],
+          "Defense can be a capture.
+Remove the queen beside your king.", "Rxf2 wins the attacking queen.
+Beginners improve fast when they learn to capture danger calmly."
+        ],
+        [
+          "Corner Staircase",
+          "Intermediate",
+          "Checkmates",
+          "White to move",
+          "7k/p7/5K2/4Q3/8/8/8/8 w - - 0 1",
+          ["e8", "g6", "g7"],
+          ["Qe8+", "Kh7", "Qg6+", "Kh8", "Qg7#"],
+          "Use queen checks like stairs.
+Keep the queen protected by the king.", "Qe8+ starts the staircase.
+Qg6+ boxes the king, and Qg7# lands on a protected square."
+        ],
+        [
+          "Deflect the Guard",
+          "Intermediate",
+          "Tactics",
+          "White to move",
+          "4k3/3r1ppp/8/8/8/8/3R1PPP/6K1 w - - 0 1",
+          ["d7"],
+          ["Rxd7"],
+          "The defender on d7 is loose.
+Win it before looking for fancy moves.", "Rxd7 wins material and removes an active defender.
+Clean captures are practical tactics too."
+        ],
+        [
+          "Open King Alarm",
+          "Intermediate",
+          "Opening tactics",
+          "Black to move",
+          "rnb1k1nr/pppp1ppp/3b4/4p3/6Pq/5P2/PPPPP2P/RNBQ1RK1 b kq - 0 3",
+          ["h2"],
+          ["Qxh2+"],
+          "The bishop on d6 guards h2.
+The queen can safely strike there.", "Qxh2+ is strong because the queen is protected by the bishop.
+Opening attacks work when pieces cooperate."
+        ],
+        [
+          "Rook Cutoff",
+          "Intermediate",
+          "Endgames",
+          "White to move",
+          "8/8/8/8/8/6k1/8/4R1K1 w - - 0 1",
+          ["e3"],
+          ["Re3+"],
+          "In rook endings, checks that cut the king off are gold.", "Re3+ cuts across the third rank and pushes the king away.
+Rooks get stronger when they control files and ranks."
+        ],
+        [
+          "Queen Box Mate",
+          "Advanced",
+          "Checkmates",
+          "White to move",
+          "8/p7/8/8/8/k7/8/KQ6 w - - 0 1",
+          ["b7", "b2", "c3", "b4"],
+          ["Qb7", "Ka4", "Kb2", "Ka5", "Kc3", "Ka4", "Qb4#"],
+          "Do not rush.
+Box the king, walk closer, then finish.", "Qb7 starts the net.
+The king joins the queen, and Qb4# closes the final escape."
+        ],
+        [
+          "Back-Rank Deflection",
+          "Advanced",
+          "Tactics",
+          "Black to move",
+          "6k1/6pp/8/8/8/8/5qPP/4RR1K b - - 0 1",
+          ["f1"],
+          ["Qxf1+"],
+          "Capture the defender with check before White can organize.", "Qxf1+ removes a key rook and forces the king to respond.
+Deflection means pulling away a defender."
+        ],
+        [
+          "Promotion Timing",
+          "Advanced",
+          "Endgames",
+          "White to move",
+          "8/4k3/3P4/3K4/8/8/8/8 w - - 0 1",
+          ["c6"],
+          ["Kc6"],
+          "Before pushing, improve the king and control the promotion path.", "Kc6 supports the passed pawn and controls key squares.
+Endgames reward calm king activity."
+        ],
+        [
+          "Final Net",
+          "Advanced",
+          "Checkmates",
+          "Black to move",
+          "6k1/5ppp/8/8/8/5q2/6PP/5R1K b - - 0 1",
+          ["f1"],
+          ["Qxf1#"],
+          "Remove the last defender and keep the king boxed in.", "Qxf1# captures the rook and seals the first rank.
+The king has no capture, block, or escape."
+        ]
+      ]),
       ...buildQuickPuzzleBatch("Puzzle Streaks", [
         ["Back-rank bell", "Beginner", "Checkmates", "6k1/5ppp/8/8/8/8/5PPP/3R2K1", "d8", "Rd8#", "Use the open d-file.", "The rook reaches d8 and traps the boxed-in king."], ["Corner hallway", "Beginner", "Checkmates", "7k/6pp/8/8/8/8/6PP/3R2K1", "d8", "Rd8#", "Slide the rook to the back rank.", "The rook controls the last rank while the pawns block escapes."],